ch4mpy/user-proxies/README.md

 We'll assume you already have
 - Keycloak instance running on https://localhost:8443, with a master realm
-- "user-proxies-client" client in "master" realm with following settings:
+- "user-proxies-public" client in "master" realm with following settings:
   * `Access Type`: public
   * `Standard Flow Enabled`: on
   * `Valid Redirect URIs`: https://localhost:4200/*, https://localhost:8100/*, https://{hostanme}:4200/*, https://{hostanme}:8100/* where {hostname} should be replaced with the name of your machine on the network (who you generated self-signed certificate for)